codeFarmerJack/AEB_KPI_Project/README.md

 **Explanation of Folder Structure**

- - **MainScript**.m: Entry point that instantiates AEBProcessor and runs the pipeline.
+ - **MainScript**.m: Entry point that instantiates AEBPipeline and runs the pipeline.
  - **classes**/: Contains class definitions for the core components.
 Each class encapsulates a specific part of the pipeline (e.g., reading data, extracting KPIs).
 Classes use composition or inheritance for extensibility.
  - **kpis**/: Contains classes for individual KPI extractors, inheriting from a base KPI class (defined in KPIExtractor.m).
 New KPIs are added as new subclasses.
  - **visualization**/: Contains classes for visualizations, inheriting from a base Visualization class (defined in Visualizer.m).
 New visualizations are added as new subclasses.